 The three important types of vascular access for hemodialysis are an Arteriovenous (AV) fistula, an AV graft, and a Venous catheter.

-An Arteriovenous fistula (AV) fistula is greatly useful as it increases the strength of the vein and facilitates easy access to the blood system.
+An Arteriovenous fistula (AV) fistula is connection between artery (Blood vessel carrying pure/oxygenated blood) and vein (Blood vessel carrying impure/deoxygenated blood).
+AV Fistula is greatly useful as it increases the strength of the vein and facilitates easy access to the blood system.
 The AV fistula is regarded as the best long-term vascular access for hemodialysis as it ensures sufficient blood flow, lasts for a longer period of time, and has fewer complications than other types of access.

-An AV fistula requires cautious advance planning as a fistula often takes some time after surgery to develop-in certain cases, as long as 24 months.
+An AV fistula requires cautious advance planning as a fistula often takes some time after surgery usually 4-6 weeks.

-An AV fistula is created by connecting an artery directly to a vein, quite often in the forearm.
+Connecting an artery directly to a vein, quite often in the forearm, creates an AV fistula.
 This enhances the flow of blood into the vein.
-In due course, the vein grows larger and stronger.
-This in turn makes repeated needle insertions for the treatment easier.
-The surgery is performed using a local anesthetic and can be performed on an outpatient basis.
+In due course, the vein grows larger and thicker.
+This in turn makes repeated needle insertions for the dialysis easier.
+The surgery is performed using a local anesthetic.

 Venous catheter for temporary access

-In certain cases, if the kidney disease has progressed rapidly, you may not get sufficient time to get a permanent vascular access before the treatment begins.
-In such conditions, you may have to use a venous catheter as a temporary access.
+In certain cases, if the kidney disease has progressed rapidly, you may not get sufficient time to get a vascular access before the treatment begins.
+In such conditions, you may have to use a venous catheter as a temporary access so as to initiate dialysis immediately.

 However, catheters are not suitable for permanent access.
 They can get clogged, become infected, and even result in the narrowing of the veins in which they are placed.
 But if hemodialysis has to be started immediately, a catheter can be used.
 It can function properly for several weeks or months.